The No Kerosene Tour occurred during March, April & May 2023.

 Aptly named.

-It has always been assumed that Viking boats did not have much ‘accommodation space’ for their warriors.
+I’ve always assumed that Viking boats did not have much ‘accommodation space’ for their warriors.
 This tradition has been continued by the present company, who managed to squeeze two of us into a space that only allowed one person to stand inside the cabin.
 The other had to be on their bunk-bed or outside.
 Opening the door to the lavatory was not possible unless every other space was clear.

 Not much could be seen as we ploughed, in the dark, through the ice